Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 And so it was that Araushnee became the Raven Queen, a name that would forever echo with sorrow and regret.
 The gods, witnessing her reckless act, shunned her.
 Yet, they would not slay her, for some still pitied her.

-They exiled her from Arvandor, casting her into the [[Shadowfell]], a realm of darkness and introspection.
+They exiled her from Arvandor, casting her into the Shadowfell, a realm of darkness and introspection.
 There, they muted her powers over death, leaving her as but a shadow of a power.

-In her exile, the Raven Queen locked herself away in a [[Palace of Memories]], a demiplane woven from the very fabric of the Shadowfell.
+In her exile, the Raven Queen locked herself away in a Palace of Memories, a demiplane woven from the very fabric of the Shadowfell.
 It was a little asylum she crafted, a sanctuary amidst the lawlessness around her.
 And in this palace, she became the goddess of memory.

 For she hoarded all the memories and all the stories she could find, preserving them in her palace as a tapestry.
 And she locked herself away with the memories she had of her son, and she drove herself into insanity.

 ## The Vengeance of Asmodeus and Tharizdun

 Now, the Raven Queen's actions caused many to be angry.
-Among those most incensed were [[Asmodeus]] and [[Tharizdun]], brothers to the now-forgotten god of death.
+Among those most incensed were Asmodeus and Tharizdun, brothers to the now-forgotten god of death.
 Their fury was a tempest, a maelstrom of divine wrath that could not be quelled by mere words or celestial edicts.

 Asmodeus seethed, and he saw that she remained unpunished in her palace of memory, and his patience wore thin.
-And he gathered a great number of the gods who would heed his call, and he spoke to them in the [[Halls of Justice]].
+And he gathered a great number of the gods who would heed his call, and he spoke to them in the Halls of Justice.
 "She shall not go unpunished," he declared, his voice a low growl, "for her insolence, she shall know suffering beyond measure."

-And the gods ventured to the quasi-plane that formed from the border of the [[Material Plane|]] and the [[Abyss]], and they formed of it the [[Nine Hells]].
-And [[Orcus]] and [[Hekate]] forged great chains, and imbued each link with curses and spells of binding, and others set to work on many things, and formed of the nine hells an inescapable prison.
+And the gods ventured to the quasi-plane that formed from the border of the Material Plane and the Abyss, and they formed of it the Nine Hells.
+And Orcus and Hekate forged great chains, and imbued each link with curses and spells of binding, and others set to work on many things, and formed of the nine hells an inescapable prison.

 Armed and ready, they descended upon the Raven Queen's Palace of Memories in the Shadowfell.
 Asmodeus shattered the protective wards Araushnee had placed around her sanctuary.
 They stormed the palace.